jwkidd3/react-workshop/lessons/13-typescript/F-refactor-carousel.md

 ---
-description: "Brian quickly converts Carousel.tsx"
+description: "  quickly converts Carousel.tsx"
 ---

 Now that that is done, let's go do Carousel.tsx